barracuda-cloudgen-access/access-cli/README.md

 You can now use other commands.
 For example, to list users, you can use `fyde-cli users list`.

 All commands provide a help text with the available subcommands and flags.
-For example, running `fyde-cli resources` will let you know about the `get` and `list` subcommands, and `fyde-cli resources list --help` will list all available flags for the list resources command, including pagination, sorting and filtering flags.
+For example, running `fyde-cli resources` will let you know about the `get`, `list`, `add`, `edit` and `delete` subcommands, and `fyde-cli resources list --help` will list all available flags for the list resources command, including pagination, sorting and filtering flags.

 ### Output formats